bilgedemirkaya/VisProbeRobustness/README.md

 # VisProbe

-**Compositional robustness testing for vision models.**

-VisProbe runs a single, focused experiment: sweep your classifier across `environment x adversarial-attack x severity`, save every intermediate result so a crash never costs progress, and swap models between CPU and GPU so multiple models do not OOM.
-That is the entire tool.
+**Test your vision model the way it will actually fail — under real-world conditions, not lab conditions.**

+Your image classifier has 94% accuracy on the test set.
+What does it do when the camera is noisy *and* the lighting drops *and* someone is adversarially crafting input at the same time?
+Pure AutoAttack benchmarks answer none of those — they assume pristine images.
+Real deployments rarely give you pristine images.

+VisProbe runs the experiment that does: sweep your model across `environment × adversarial-attack × severity` in one command and tell you where it actually breaks.
+One call.
+Auto-resuming.
+No OOM.
+Save the results once, share them anywhere.

 ## What you get

-- **Compositional eval pipeline** — environmental perturbation, then adversarial attack, then accuracy, across a severity sweep.
+**For evaluating one model.** Run a sweep with one command.
+Get accuracy curves across blur, noise, low-light, and brightness — each combined with adversarial attack at multiple severities.
+The interaction effects are where models fail in practice and where pure attack benchmarks are silent.

-- **Checkpoint + auto-resume** — every `(model, scenario, severity)` cell is checkpointed; rerunning picks up exactly where it stopped.
+**For long experiments.** Every `(model, scenario, severity)` cell is checkpointed as soon as it finishes.
+Kernel crash, session timeout, manual cancel — rerun and it picks up exactly where it stopped.
+We learned this the hard way.

-- **GPU memory management** — only one model on the GPU at a time, the rest are swapped to CPU.
+**For multi-model comparisons.** One model on the GPU, the rest swapped to CPU automatically.
+Compare 4-5 architectures on a single 24GB card without OOM.

-- **AutoAttack + APGD-CE built in** — plus PGD, plus a `none` mode for environment-only sweeps.
-- **4 environmental perturbations** — Gaussian blur, Gaussian noise, brightness shift, low-light (gamma).
-- **Saveable, loadable results** — inspect runs offline without GPUs or model weights.
+**For sharing results.** Save once, load anywhere.
+Analyze on a laptop without GPUs or model weights — useful when your run finished on a server and you want to do the writeup on the train.

 ## Install